How to take on Mega Houndoom in Pokémon Go

 What are the best counters for Mega Houndoom in Pokémon Go?

 Mega Houndoom is capable of dealing Fire and Dark type damage, and has four weaknesses: Fighting, Ground, Rock, and most important, Water.
-Because Mega Evolved Pokémon boost the damage done by similar type attacks, players wanted to take down Mega Houndoom fast should coordinate Water type counters and Mega Blastoise for this Mega Raid.
+Because Mega Evolved Pokémon boost the damage done by similar type attacks, players wanting to take down Mega Houndoom fast should coordinate Water type counters and Mega Blastoise for this Mega Raid.

 Mega Blastoise

 The top counter by far, Mega Blastoise is the key to taking out Mega Houndoom with just a handful of players.
-As a Water type, Mega Blastoise takes half damage from Mega Houndoom's Fire type attacks and will boost the damage of other players' Water type attacks.
-Although Mega Evolution is costly, if you follow our Mega Blastoise Mega Raid Guide, you'll be swimming in more than enough Mega Energy.
+As a Water type, Mega Blastoise takes half damage from Mega Houndoom's Fire type attacks and has no relevant weaknesses.
+If it's safe to coordinate with your fellow Raiders, Mega Blastoise will boost other Water types on the field.
 Water Gun and Hydro Cannon are the ideal moveset for your Mega Blastoise.

+One of the Legendary Swords of Justice, Terrakion is a Rock and Fighting type who takes half damage from all of Mega Houndoom's attacks.
+It has been available multiple times in multiple ways, so many players have one or two already powered up.
+If you're bringing Terrakion to this Mega Raid, you'll want Smack Down for its fast move and Sacred Sword for its charged move.
+If you don't have this Legacy Move, it is well worth the investment of an Elite TM.
+Rock Slide can work, but lowers Terrakion's performace considerably.

 Kyogre